Conceptual Images - oil paintings

 Welcome to Nurit Shany's Art

-The images you're going to see are conceptual images created by Nurit Shany, An Israeli artist.
-They relate to parallel existences in contemporary local, global , public and personal issues expressed through human figure's asymmetrical reflections creating a paradigm shift by paintings with two points of view.
+The images you're going to see are conceptual images created by Nurit Shany,an Israeli artist.
+They relate to parallel existences in contemporary local, global, public and personal issues expressed through the human figure's asymmetrical reflections that create a paradigm shift by paintings with two points of view.

 The Creative Process

-Concepts are abstract. yet they have many out folds shaped and expressed in verbal and artistic languages and religions.
+Concepts are abstract, yet they have many shapes and are expressed in verbal and artistic languages and religions.

-Imagery can be experienced in its passive mode as dream or hallucination, and in an active mode by directing intention into the psychedelic realm of the mental inner space.
+Imagery can be experienced in its passive mode as a dream or hallucination, and in an active mode, by directing intention into the psychedelic realm of the mental inner space.

 The images you see below are different aspects of the concept of parallelism: ‘Parallel Existences’ or ‘Parallel Realities’ which one can be conscious of and experience through daily life.
-The human consciousness has a blind spot attracted to a paradigm that prevents seeing some aspects hiding in its many different angels.
-Nurit Shany’s art calls you to relate to reality as a many fold expression and to the human being as capable to be aware of more than the surface of existence.
-The double angle that sums up to an harmonious composition of a reflection reveals a visual blind spot that awakens when looking at objects in an upside down position, arising a sense of a paradigm shift when aware of the two points of view.
+The human consciousness has a blind spot attached to a paradigm that prevents seeing some aspects hiding in its many different angles.
+Nurit Shany’s art calls you to relate to reality as a many fold expression and to the human being as capable of being aware of more than the surface of existence.
+The double angle that sums up to a harmonious composition of a reflection reveals a visual blind spot that awakens when looking at objects in an upside-down position, arising a sense of a paradigm shift when aware of the two points of view.